 - Widespread pain in your body that has lasted for three months or more

 - Chronic fatigue paired with a fuzzy memory and other cognitive problems

 - Experiencing pain in a number of areas of your body on a weekly basis

 “One of the biggest mistakes I see is that patients delay the treatment of generalized pain while searching for a diagnosis,” Dr. Hascalovici says.
 He also adds that early treatment of chronic pain symptoms can improve your long-term outcomes.

 Fibromyalgia can affect anyone, including children.
 However, there are some factors that can increase your likelihood of having the condition.
 Fibromyalgia more commonly affects women, and it tends to be diagnosed in middle age.

 People with lupus and certain types of arthritis are at a higher risk for fibromyalgia.
 If you know a family member with fibromyalgia, your chances of being diagnosed with it also increase.
 Chronic migraines and headaches, though not symptoms of fibromyalgia, occur at a higher rate within the fibromyalgia community.
-Also, stressful events such as a car accident can be a trigger for this condition.
+Stressful events such as a car accident can also be a trigger for this condition.